mmmbacon/smart_todo/planning/plan.md

 ### Stretch

-* Fetch information for an item when you click it
+* Fetch information for an item when you click it ✅
-* Use Keywords to filter automatically
+* Use Keywords to filter automatically ✅
 * JSDocs?
+* Spinner
+* 1) Alerts - Bootstrap
+* 2) Priority
+* 3) Drag-n-drop

 ### Roadmap